 Even if your injuries don't show up right away after the slip and fall accident, seek immediate medical attention as there are injuries that show up hours or even many days after the accident.

 Take a few photos of the place where the accident happened if possible

 It is very important to document where the accident occurred and focus on the cause of the slip and fall accident.
 You should also capture the areas surrounding the scene.
 Find out whether or not there are any signs or barriers around the scene.

 If there are people who saw your fall, record their names and contacts.
 Don't forget to ask the witnesses whether they have ever heard people talking about the place where you fell.

 How is Liability Determined in A Slip and Fall Accident?

 Determining whether or not you acted negligently or carelessly and are responsible for your slip and fall accident is usually the first thing to be determined after a slip and fall accident.
 Determining this is very important as this is what property owners often use it as their defense.
 If you are not responsible for the accident in any way, you need to determine the party responsible for the accident (it may be a business owner or homeowner).

 To establish legal responsibility, one has to fully understand the premises liability laws in the city of Birmingham.
-The professional and experienced legal team at the Mike Bell Accident Injury Law have a profound understanding of these laws and can help you prepare your claim and help you get the compensation you deserve.
+The professional and experienced legal team at Mike Bell Accident & Injury Lawyers have a profound understanding of these laws and can help you prepare your claim and help you get the compensation you deserve.

 When determining responsibility, you should consider the following: